The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 “I realize not all agree with my responses…” he said.
 “As Sheriff, the utmost importance, in my opinion, is the integrity of the investigation.
 The only way we will resolve to gain justice for Abby and Libby, for their respective families and our caring community, is to remain dedicated to the preservation of said integrity.
 I believe we wholeheartedly owe that to these two wonderful young ladies.”

-The Latest Updates On The Delphi Murders
+The Perpetrator Of The Delphi Murders Is Finally Caught

 A virtual walkthrough of the scene of the Delphi murders provides a look at how the suspect likely approached Abby Williams and Libby German.